Live your best life without fear; get a rugged case for your iPhone 13

 Tough and transparent: UAG Clear Plyo Protective Case

 Were you thinking that clear cases weren't rugged?
 Urban Armor Gear will have you thinking again.
-The Plyo case is totally clear, and yet it boasts 360º impact protection for hard drops of up to 16 feet.
+The Plyo case is totally clear, and yet it boasts 360-degree impact protection for hard drops of up to 16 feet.

 The personalized case: Casetify Ultra Impact Custom Case

-Not only does Casetify offer the rugged Ultra Impact case in a huge variety of prints and colors, they also offer personalized prints with letters of your choosing.
-On the Casetify website you can find this case with a transparent back panel, as well as MagSafe-compatible cases that you can mix and match with different colors and prints.
+Not only does Casetify offer the rugged Ultra Impact case in a huge variety of prints and colors, but they also offer personalized prints with letters of your choosing.
+On the Casetify website, you can find this case with a transparent back panel, as well as MagSafe-compatible cases that you can mix and match with different colors and prints.

 Even more waterproof: Lifeproof FRĒ Case

 The iPhone 13 has an IP68 water-resistance rating, which means it can withstand underwater submersion for about half an hour.
-The problem is, water damage could mean losing your iPhone warranty coverage.
-If you're really wanting to do some underwater photography with the iPhone, or if you're taking your iPhone kayaking and the like, a good waterproof case like this one is probably a wise choice for added watertight protection.
+The problem is water damage could mean losing your iPhone warranty coverage.
+If you really want to do some underwater photography with the iPhone, or if you're taking your iPhone kayaking and the like, a good waterproof case like this one is probably a wise choice for added watertight protection.

 Grippy prints: Smartish Gripzilla with MagSafe

 The Smartish Gripzilla is (you guessed it) quite grippy!
-The undulating rubberized edges are ultra grippy, and the protective design also provides 360º drop protection.
+The undulating rubberized edges are ultra-grippy, and the protective design also provides 360-degree drop protection.
 To boot, this one offers some cute prints to choose from as well.

 Cyclist's BFF: Rokform Rugged Case